Jaapet/ft_transcendence/README.md

 - `./init.sh reset`: fclean + all
 - `./init.sh freset`: fclean + f

+### For Firefox

+You will have to go to `Settings > Privacy & Security > View Certificates... > Add Exception > Location:https://transcendence.gmcg.fr:50280`.

+If you don't do this, you will not be able to play the games.

 ## Useful links

 - [Django + PostgreSQL back-end tutorial](https://www.w3schools.com/django/)